cmf2196/division1Basketball/README.txt

 Credits:

 This is a semester project for Columbia University Class MECEE_4520, Data Science for Mechanical Systems.
 Thank you to Dr. Joshua Browne for guidance with this project, as well as his facilitation of our Data science knowlegde through out the course.
-We further would like to achknowledge the numerous guest speakers who assisted us with our project throughout the semsets, especially Alejandro Mesa and Erik Allen.
+We further would like to achknowledge the numerous guest speakers who assisted us with our project throughout the semester, especially Alejandro Mesa and Erik Allen.

 Additional Comments: